-Mieczyslaw (Mietek) Boduszynski is Assistant Professor of Politics and International Relations at Pomona College.
-Prior to joining Pomona, he was a U.S. Foreign Service Officer specializing in Public Diplomacy, with postings in Albania, Kosovo, Japan, Egypt, and Libya.
-In 2015-2016 he took leave from Pomona to serve as political counselor at the U.S. Consulate General in Basrah, Iraq, during the height of the battle against the Islamic State.
+Mieczyslaw (Mietek) Boduszynski is assistant professor of politics and international relations at Pomona College.
+Prior to joining Pomona, he was a U.S. Foreign Service Officer specializing in public diplomacy, with postings in Albania, Kosovo, Japan, Egypt and Libya.
+In 2015-16 he took leave from Pomona to serve as political counselor at the U.S. Consulate General in Basrah, Iraq, during the height of the battle against the Islamic State.

-Mietek is also a frequent op-ed contributor to publications such as the Los Angeles Times, and is a member of the Pacific Council.
+Mietek is also a frequent op-ed contributor to such publications as the Los Angeles Times, and he is a member of the Pacific Council.

-He is fluent in Arabic, Japanese, Croatian, Serbian, Bosnian, Albanian, French, Polish.
+He is fluent in Arabic, Japanese, Croatian, Serbian, Bosnian, Albanian, French and Polish.

 Mietek's 2016-18 CPD Research Fellowship project is titled, "U.S. Public Diplomacy in the Age of the Fortress Embassy: Balancing Mission and Security in the Post-Benghazi Era."